ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 ## Sample

-In SOSA the key characteristic of a `Sample` is the link to the broader Feature of Interest that it `isSampleOf`.
+In SOSA the key characteristic of a `Sample` is the link to the broader Feature of Interest with the `isSampleOf` relationship.
-In ecology studies, the broader feature of interest may be a site, or an ecosytem, tract, or other landscape or ecology feature.

 In the TERN Ontology, a `Sample` is a material or non-material sample of a Feature of Interest.
 Non-material samples are not collected and are simply identified to support observations and samplings.
+In ecology studies, non-material samples may be a site, or an ecosytem, tract, or other landscape or ecology feature.

 ### Example